aaronmbos/personal-site/_posts/59_quit-social-media.md

 ---
 id: 59
 slug: quit-social-media
-title: "Why I Decided to Give Up Social Media*"
+title: "Why I Decided to Give Up Social Media"
 description: "In this post, I'm going to share the reasons why I recently made the decision to step away from a handful of social media platforms.
 I'll also touch on how I plan to replace the value that social media provided me with other alternatives.
 Let's dive in!"
 publishedAt: 2022-12-DDTHH:MM:SS.000Z
 updatedAt: 2022-12-DDTHH:MM:SS.000Z